base/base-store/README.md

 # base-store [![NPM version](https://badge.fury.io/js/base-store.svg)](http://badge.fury.io/js/base-store)

-> base-methods plugin for getting and persisting config values.
-Adds a 'store' object that has all of the methods from the data-store library.
+> Plugin for getting and persisting config values with your base-methods application.
+Adds a 'store' object that exposes all of the methods from the data-store library.

 For example, by adding this plugin you can do this: